Adam11072000/MTM_EX3_TESTS/README.md

 IMPORTANT!!!

-you need to configure the path in each test depending on where your cmake_build_debug directory is. (the path is tests are when the said directory is in part2)
+you need to configure the path in each test depending on where your cmake_build_debug directory is. (the path is tests are when the said directory is in partB)

 example:
   if the said directory is in the main directory, you're going to need to change the path in each MACRO ( ASSERT and OPEN_FILE) depending on the path (or change the FILE_PATH).